proteinreport/proteinreport.org/content/jobs/food-science-internship-summer-2022-11008/index.md

 homepage: false
 uuid: 11008
 ---
-<p><strong>Duration:</strong> 12 weeks</p>
+**Duration:** 12 weeks

-<p><strong>About Us</strong></p>
+**About Us**

-<p>Balletic Foods™ is a California based company working towards a sustainable food system by combining science and technology to create new sources of animal-free protein.
-If you are passionate about using biotechnology to build sustainable new sources of protein, join our team of scientists and entrepreneurs to change the world’s food system.</p>
+Balletic Foods™ is a California based company working towards a sustainable food system by combining science and technology to create new sources of animal-free protein.
+If you are passionate about using biotechnology to build sustainable new sources of protein, join our team of scientists and entrepreneurs to change the world's food system.

-<p><strong>Qualifications</strong></p>
+**Qualifications**

-<p>– Motivated and able to work under tight deadlines<br />
+-- Motivated and able to work under tight deadlines\
-– Highly effective at planning and problem-solving<br />
+-- Highly effective at planning and problem-solving\
-– Ability to pay close attention to detail<br />
+-- Ability to pay close attention to detail\
-– Taking ownership and prioritize responsibilities</p>
+-- Taking ownership and prioritize responsibilities

-<p><strong>Responsibilities</strong></p>
+**Responsibilities**

-<p>– Manage assigned projects while meeting project timelines<br />
+-- Manage assigned projects while meeting project timelines\
-– Research information related to product development goals and protocols<br />
+-- Research information related to product development goals and protocols\
-– Design, conduct, and analyze production trials and in-home usage tests<br />
+-- Design, conduct, and analyze production trials and in-home usage tests\
-– Maintain a clean and safe environment following approved regulations under necessary state certifications<br />
+-- Maintain a clean and safe environment following approved regulations under necessary state certifications\
-– Work with Product Development team to come up with creative approaches to ongoing challenges</p>
+-- Work with Product Development team to come up with creative approaches to ongoing challenges